Betree/magicblue/README.md

 The Magic Bulb is, as far as I know, the cheapest bluetooth RGB light bulb on the market : you can get it for as low as ~8€/9$ on sites like
 [Gearbest](http://www.gearbest.com/smart-light-bulb/pp_230349.html).
 It works pretty good and comes with mobile apps.

-Unfortunattely I haven't found any API or documentation for it, which is why I started this project.
+Unfortunately I haven't found any API or documentation for it, which is why I started this project.

 I haven't fully retro-engineered the protocol yet so it's not complete but [Characteristics list page](https://github.com/Betree/pyMagicBlue/wiki/Characteristics-list) and